rubenfcasal/aprendizaje_estadistico/docs/01-introduccion.md

 ### Machine Learning vs. Estadística [@dunson2018statistics]

+Dunson también expone las diferencias entre ambas culturas, por ejemplo en investigación (la forma en que evolucionan):

 - "Machine learning: The main publication outlets tend to be peer-reviewed conference proceedings and the style of research is very fast paced, trendy, and driven by performance metrics in prediction and related tasks".

 - "Statistical community: The main publication outlets are peer-reviewed journals, most of which have a long drawn out review process, and the style of research tends to be careful, slower paced, intellectual as opposed to primarily performance driven, emphasizing theoretical support  (e.g., through asymptotic properties), under-stated, and conservative".

+también en los principales campos de aplicación y en el tipo de datos que manejan:

 - "*Big data* in ML typically means that the number of examples (i.e. sample size) is very large".

 - "In statistics (...) it has become common to collect high dimensional, complex and intricately structured data.
 Often the dimensionality of the data vastly exceeds the available sample size, and the fundamental challenge of the statistical analysis is obtaining new insights from these huge data, while maintaining reproducibility/replicability and reliability of the results".

+En las conclusiones, además de alertar de los peligros:

+- "Big data that are subject to substantial selection bias and measurement errors, without information in the data about the magnitude,sources and types of errors, should not be used to inform important decisions without substantial care and skepticism".

+- "There is vast interest in automated methods for complex data analysis.
+However, there is a lack of consideration of (1) interpretability, (2) uncertainty quantification, (3) applications with limited training data, and (4) selection bias.
+Statistical methods can achieve (1)-(4) with a change in focus" (Resumen del artículo).

+destaca la importancia de tener en cuenta el punto de vista estadístico.

+> "Such developments will likely require a close collaboration between the Stats and ML-communities and mindsets.
+> The emerging field of data science provides a key opportunity to forge a new approach for analyzing and interpreting large and complex data merging multiple fields."
+>
+> --- Dunson, D.B.
+(2018).

 ## Métodos de Aprendizaje Estadístico